 For example, eToro is licensed by the FCA, ASIC, and CySEC.
 This means that your funds are stored in segregated bank accounts and all users must be verified.
 This also ensures that the social and copy trading features offered by eToro are monitored for fairness and transparency.

-We should also note that there are two types of automated social trading features that you might come across.
+We should also note that there are two types of auto trading features that you might come across.
 This guide has so far discussed manual copy trading, meaning that you will be investing in a trader that performs their own research and personally places buy and sell orders.

 With that said, some social trading platforms also support algorithmic trading.
 This means that you will be installing a software file that contained pre-programmed trading conditions.
 The 'robot' will then buy and sell assets in an autonomous manner - with trading decisions backed by AI and machine learning.

-In order to benefit from this, your chosen social trading platform must be compatible with the likes of MT4, MT5, ZuluTrade, or cTrader.
-Although AI trading does come with its benefits, it’s a lot more risk-averse to stick with traditional copy trading services.
+In order to benefit from this, your chosen social trading platform must be compatible with the likes of MT4, MT5, ZuluTrade, or cTrader broker platforms.
+Although AI trading does come with its benefits, it's a lot more risk-averse to stick with traditional copy trading services.

-This is because algorithmic robots are tasked only with following the underlying code of the software file – meaning they are unable to assess real-time financial news.
+This is because robots are tasked only with following the underlying code of the software file based on an algorithm – meaning they are unable to assess real-time financial news feeds.
 A prime example of this is a stock that releases worse-than-expected quarterly results, such as a drop in revenue or operating margin.
 A human copy trader would be fully aware of this and thus – this is the best way to go.